How a rather mundane space storm knocked out 40 SpaceX satellites

-But last week, SpaceX witnessed a different stunning impact of charged particles flinging around in space when they lost 40 of their small recently launched communications satellites.
+But last week, SpaceX witnessed a different stunning impact of charged particles hurtling through space when the company lost several of its recently launched small communications satellites.
 The loss could cost the company tens of millions of dollars.
+(Starlink ultimately will consist of thousands of small satellites in low Earth orbit.)

 “It is the first time this many spacecraft have been impacted at a single time that we’re aware of,” said Jim Spann, the space weather lead for NASA’s heliophysics division, which studies physics related to the sun.